dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 He served as Director of the Duke Center for Clinical Health Policy Research and he established the Duke Evidence-based Practice Center, which was responsible for analyses that informed policies of the US Centers for Medicare and Medicaid Services and that supported guidelines for various medical professional societies.

 The title of Dr. Matchar’s presentation is: <b>Systems Modeling to Support National Healthcare Systems Change: Experience in Singapore</b>

+Q: How is this work generalizable to other populations, other countries?

 <b>Our last presentation today will be given by Douglas McKelvie and Eric Wolstenholme, who is joining us on-line.</b>